r-dent/EliminationMenu/README.md

 ## Installation

-Just drag the EliminationMenu.swift into your project.
+Just drag the Folder `Sources` into your project.

 Or if you´re using CocoaPods, add this to your Podfile: